 Commitment to LGBTQ Issues

 The LGBTQA+ center is the heart of the Q-munity at UNL!
 We provide a variety of programming, services, outreach, resources & advocacy.
 We host annual events that include a history month dinner, drag shows, Lavender Graduation & the Chancellor's Awards, and provide an annual Scholarship and student support fund.
 We also have a funded once a year social justice internship, funded by an alum.
-We have a peer mentor program, a speaker’s bureau, library, hangout space & work collaboratively with campus departments, student & community groups.
+We have a peer mentor program, a library, provide presentations & workshops, have a hangout space & work collaboratively with campus departments, student & community groups.
 We also provide educational outreach through our use of social media.
-We have gender inclusive housing option, chosen name option & students can change their gender marker on records with a driver's license or passport.
-We have great partners, involvement opportunities, student groups, and development opportunities.
-Sexual orientation and gender identity are included in our non-discrimination policy, student trans health care insurance and a Trans Care Clinic are available.
+We have gender inclusive housing options, chosen name option & students can change their gender marker on records with a driver's license or passport.
+We have great partners, involvement opportunities, multiple student groups, and development opportunities.
+SOGI is included in our non-discrimination policy, student trans health care insurance and a Trans Care Clinic are available.
 We have an LGBTQ/Sexuality Studies minor; and Athletics is part of LGBT SportsSafe.
-The center has grown and includes safe space, ally development, brave space, and social justice supporter workshops, cards & materials.
-We have out & allied individuals & organizations, and the shift toward a more intentional inclusive approach is noticeable.
-We have supporters on campus and off.
+The center now has an assistant director; and we provide educational presentations & workshops by request on and off campus.
 Involvement on campus is encouraged and visibility has improved.
 For many students, UNL is the most progressive environment they have been in and is reflected in our being chosen as the best college/university in Nebraska for LGBTQ students in 2019!

 Why you'll love University of Nebraska - Lincoln

 Campus is generally welcoming with positive people and great faculty.
 For NE it's very welcoming & UNL has a very supportive queer community.
 Being involved in the center has been a very positive, enriching experience for me.

-— Incoming student, Center Volunteer and current undergraduate student staff membe
+— Incoming student, Center Volunteer & current undergraduate student staff member

 For the most part I feel comfortable on campus, especially knowing other LGBTQA+ students, staff, and faculty, and that there are queer-positive spaces available.
 The Center helps a lot so folks have a place to get information and resources, know how to get involved, and just knowing the center is here helps a lot.